albingroen/notary/README.md

 ## Contributing

 Notary is open for contributors!
-Please submit a issue beforehand to not what you want to add or fix with Notary.
-Then, simply fork the repository and create a pull request.
+Please submit a issue beforehand to note what you want to add or fix with Notary.
+Then, simply fork the repository and create a pull request describing your changes.